 The example below shows the income lenders use when you apply for a mortgage.
 In this case, the lender uses $5,000 in monthly gross income instead of net income to determine if the applicant qualifies for the loan despite numerous elective contributions and deductions.
 Please note that this example is provided for informational purposes only and your income and deductions vary based on your federal and state tax rates, elective contributions and other factors.

 Monthly Gross Income: $5,000 --> figure lender uses to determine mortgage qualification

 Monthly Net Income: $3,525

 To verify your gross income, lenders usually request your pay stubs for the prior two months and your W-2s and tax returns for the prior two years.
 Your W-2s and tax returns confirm your annual gross income while your pay stubs verify your current income level.

 These documents also include your gross income before any deductions and lenders use this information to determine your mortgage amount.
 In some cases, you may also be asked to provide a letter from your employer that outlines your income as supporting documentation, although this is relatively unusual.

 Review The Difference Between Gross and Net Income When You Apply for a Mortgage

 Please note that your gross income is only one factor that lenders use to determine if you qualify for a mortgage.
-Lenders also review your personal and financial profile including your credit score, debt-to-income ratio, employment history and other borrower mortgage qualification guidelines.
-You can also use our Mortgage Qualification Calculator to determine what size mortgage you can afford based on your monthly gross income and debt payments.
+Lenders also review your credit score, down payment, debt-to-income ratio, employment history and other borrower mortgage qualification guidelines.